pyb module contains specific functions related to the board.

 - class Servo – 3-wire hobby servo driver

-- class SPI – a controller-driven serial protocol
+- class SPI – a master-driven serial protocol

 - class Switch – switch object